 Why is an amniocentesis performed?

-Amniocentesis is performed to determine certain types of birth defects, such as Down syndrome (a chromosomal abnormality).
-Because genetic amniocentesis presents a small risk for both the mother and her baby, it is generally offered only to women who have a significant risk for genetic disorders, including those who:
+Amniocentesis is often performed to determine if the fetus is affected with a genetic condition, such as Down syndrome (a chromosomal abnormality).
+Because genetic amniocentesis presents a small risk for both the mother and her baby, it is generally offered only to women who have a significant risk for genetic disorders.
+These can include women with:

-- Have previously had a child with a birth defect
+- A family history or have previously had a child with a genetic disorder

 When is amniocentesis performed?